rhadley-recurly/vim-terragrunt/README.md

 Vim plugin to format Terragrunt Hashicorp Configuration Language (HCL) files.

-This plugin will run terragrunt hclfmt on the current directory on every :w.
+This plugin will run terragrunt hclfmt on the current directory on every :w on a .hcl file.

 ## Usage